Jerusalem Travel Guide

 Summers in Jerusalem are hot, but the months of July and August remain high season for a Jerusalem holiday, despite accommodation being more expensive and queues longer.
 Both spring and autumn (around May and September) are great seasons to travel to Jerusalem, with sunny and warm days.
 For budget travellers the least expensive is the cool (but wet) winter, between November and March.
-During the Jewish Passover and some other religious holidays many facilities are closed.
+Many facilities are closed during the Jewish Passover and some other religious holidays.

 Read more on Jerusalem's Climate and Weather.

 - Pay tribute at Yad Vashem, Israel's moving Holocaust memorial.

 - Visit the Israel Museum to learn about the Holy Land from the prehistoric to the present.

 - Stroll around the famous Citadel of David, admiring the views, the exhibits and the ancient architecture.

 - See where Jesus was born just outside of Jerusalem, in Bethlehem.